Modeling Power Consumption¶

 Overview¶

-In order to help the modeling process, the INET power model is separated from other simulation models.
+In order to help the modeling process, the power model is separated from other simulation models in the INET Framework.
 This separation makes the power model extensible, and it also allows easy experimentation with alternative implementations.
 In a nutshell, the power model consists of the following components:

 energy consumption models